 - the CRONOS3D: a professional, user-friendly 3D scanning system

 - the AURUM3D: a professional 3D scanning system created specifically to scan small details and complex shapes

 - the STONE400: a high-definition, professional 3D copy system specific for the marble-working sector

 Open Technologies also offers an interesting collection of dental 3D scanners: eaSy, smaRt and deluXe.

 Open Technologies’ 3D scanners use structured light technology, which is basically a light pattern originating from a projector and that is cast on a 3D surface.
-The 3D scanner software is able to calculate the 3D surface’s topology and create a 3D mesh.
+The 3D scanner software can calculate the 3D surface’s topology and create a 3D mesh.

 Scan In a Box, a.k.a SIAB, was introduced in early 2016.
-By starting at €2,390 (excluding VAT and delivery), Scan In a Box tackles the entry-level professional 3D scanners market.
+By starting at €2,390 (excluding VAT and delivery), Scan In a Box tackles the entry-level professional 3D scanner market.